A ‘Buyer’ in Hand is Worth Two in the Bush

-In today’s highly competitive seller’s market where there are more buyers than there are listings for them to purchase, some sellers may feel like the ball is in their court.
+In today’s highly competitive seller’s market where there are more buyers than there are homes for them to buy, some sellers may feel like the ball is in their court.

-And they would be right when it comes to choosing which offer to accept, the closing date, or even which improvements the seller is willing to make to the home prior to selling.
+And they would be right when it comes to choosing which offer to accept, the closing date, or even which improvements they are willing to make to their house prior to selling.

-You may think that because buyer demand is high right now, that you could choose to make your buyer jump through hoops.
+You may think that, because buyer demand is so high right now, you can choose to make your buyer jump through hoops.
 But what happens if they reach their limit and need to walk away?
-You’re starting over… weeks, maybe months later… and other buyers may wonder what’s wrong with the house that the deal fell through.
+You’re starting over… weeks, maybe months later… and other buyers may wonder what’s wrong with the house since the last deal fell through.

 We were all taught from a young age to “treat others as you would like to be treated.”
 This shouldn’t change once you have a buyer who seems as though they would do anything to buy your home.